Helpful tips to avoid a ‘silly season’ financial hangover.

 I know some people swear by hamper schemes – where you pay a monthly subscription throughout the year then come December this lovely big hamper full of goodies magically arrives on your doorstep ready to be enjoyed.
 It’s like putting money aside in a savings account each month and then having someone else do the shopping for you.

-This time of year also brings plenty of other socialising as well – although it may look a little different this year as we’re social distancing and limiting numbers in venues.
-However, whether it’s the work Christmas party, the end of year get-together for your netball team, or bringing in the new year – there are often lots of parties to go to.
+This time of year also brings plenty of other socialising as well.
+Whether it’s the work Christmas party, the end of year get-together for your football team, or bringing in the new year – there are often lots of parties to go to.
 One thing to bear in mind though, if you’re watching your costs, is that you don’t have to go to all of them.
-Be selective and choose the ones that make most sense for you.
+Be selective and choose the ones that make most sense for you to attend.